JenniferPylko/openlore/README.md

 ## How would someone learn more?

 To get started learning the cosmology, check out [multiverse structure](cosmology/introduction.md).
+For a reference of taxa, see [taxonomy](taxonomy/introduction.md).

 Right now, there are 2 primary settings, or [conduits](cosmology/conduits/introduction.md), with a list of genres they'd be suitable for:
 - [Abrecis](cosmology/conduits/abrecis/introduction.md)